Joséphine de Beauharnais: Sculpture

-Over her lifetime Josephine commissioned four major pieces from the Italian Neoclassical sculptor Antonio Canova.
-The Empress was given a copy of Canova's work Psyche and Cupid, which was originally promised to Colonel John Campbell, but because of unforeseen circumstances it was gifted to Josephine.
+Over her lifetime Joséphine commissioned four major pieces from the Italian Neoclassical sculptor Antonio Canova.
+The Empress was given a copy of Canova's work Cupid and Psyche, which was originally promised to Colonel John Campbell, but because of unforeseen circumstances it was gifted to Joséphine.
 She would commission Canova to create a sculpture and the result would be Dancer with Hands on Hips.
-The work commissioned in 1802 but was not finished until 1812, Josephine allowed him to create on his own terms, which were based on the classics but with a more relaxed and joyful appearance.
+The work was commissioned in 1802 but was not finished until 1812, Joséphine allowed him to create on his own terms, which were based on the classics but with a more relaxed and joyful appearance.
 He would create several sculptures based on dancing.
-Dancer with Hands on Hips was praised by the art community because it was not based on any specific ancient sculpture, but with a classical spin, making it a completely original sculpture.
+Dancer with Hands on Hips was praised by the art community because it was not based on any specific ancient sculpture, but with a classical style, making it a completely original sculpture.

-Josephine would commission Canova again for another sculpture called Paris.
-The work's plaster cast was completed in 1807 but the marble statue was not finished until 1812. arriving in Malmaison in 1813 a year before Josephine's death.
+Joséphine would commission Canova again for another sculpture called Paris.
+The work's plaster cast was completed in 1807 but the marble statue was not finished until 1812. arriving in Malmaison in 1813 a year before Joséphine's death.
 The final sculpture that the Empress would commission was The Three Graces.
-This work would not be completed until after Josephine's death in 1816.
+This work would not be completed until after Joséphine's death in 1816.
 All four works were eventually sold to Tsar Alexander of Russia.

 Furniture/Design

-The architects Charles Percier and Pierre Fontaine essentially became the decorators for Josephine and Napoleon.
-Many of Josephine's most well-known furnishings were created especially for her by Percier and/or Fontaine.
-The two architects worked within many of the Empire's residences, creating spaces for the Empress to feel at home in.
+The architects Charles Percier and Pierre Fontaine essentially became the decorators for Joséphine and Napoleon.
+Many of Joséphine's most well-known furnishings were created especially for her by Percier and Fontaine.
+The two architects worked within many of the empire's residences, creating spaces for the Empress to feel at home in.
 Percier and Fontaine had their own unique style and created pieces for both the Emperor and his Empress, which can be easily identified as their work, even when they were not stamped as created by Percier or Fontaine.
 Percier and Fontaine are known for their use of cheval glass and the use of a feminine, softer feel for the pieces used in the boudoir of the Empress.
 These pieces were unique for the time and appreciated for their creativity.
 The architects Percier and Fontaine are connected to the Empire style associated with the time period.